Acura RLX Insurance Rates

 Rates are averaged for all Acura RLX models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find Affordable Acura RLX Insurance
+How to Find Cheap Acura RLX Insurance

-- You may be able to save approximately $160 per year just by shopping early and online
+- You may be able to save approximately $160 per year simply by quoting online in advance

-- Increasing comprehensive and collision deductibles can save approximately $500 each year
+- Increasing comprehensive and collision deductibles can save around $500 each year

 Rate Tables and Charts